faucetsdn/udmi/misc/discoverynode/README.md

 ## Daemon

 The discovery node can be installed as an always running systemd daemon `udmi_discovery`.
-This will isntall any requirements
+This will install any requirements

 1. Run the install script and follow the instructions